Agent 327: Agent 327: Operation Barbershop

-On May 15, 2017, the Blender Foundation released a teaser trailer that was almost four minutes long, for an upcoming computer-animated feature film based on the comic.
+On May 15, 2017, the Blender Foundation released a teaser trailer that was almost four minutes long, for an upcoming animated feature film based on the comic.
 It stars 327 as he investigates a barbershop, battles his nemesis Boris, and learns the dangerous truth about the shop.
 The 3-minute film was released online as a proof of concept to attract funding for a feature-length adaptation.

+The trailer won 11 film awards for best short film or best animated short film.

+At the Blender Conference in November 2017, producer Ton Roosendaal mentioned that the film industry really loved the trailer.
+It was fresh, new and had potential.
+The original story for the film didn't resonate in Hollywood, and a new story was developed that was solid enough to transform into a script.
+Roosendaal revealed the working title of the full feature film as: Agent 327, The Case of the Einstein Enigma.
+In January 2018, an alternative ending to the trailer was published.